Top 6 Arthritis Myths Busted

 There is no treatment for arthritis.
 False!

-While there isn’t a single cure for arthritis, there are many effective interventions including medications, physical therapies, joint injections and lifestyle changes that can help tremendously.
+While there isn’t a single cure for arthritis, there are many effective interventions including medications, physical therapies, joint injections and lifestyle changes that can help tremendously to relieve symptoms and improve quality of life.
 For patients with more severe arthritis symptoms, joint replacement surgery can provide almost complete improvement in joint pain and limitations.
-If you are suffering more than minimal joint pain and have not found relief with medications and therapies, consider discussing joint replacement options with an orthopedic specialist.
+Hip and Knee replacement surgery are among the most successful procedures available in modern medicine.
+Dr. Calendine specializes in minimally-invasive, robotic-assisted hip and knee replacement surgery.
+These state-of-the-art surgical treatment options offer improved patient outcomes, shorter recovery times and decreased pain.
+If you are suffering more than minimal joint pain and have not found relief with medications and therapies, consider discussing joint replacement options with Dr. Calendine and the team at the Bone and Joint Institute of Tennessee today.
 Advanced treatment options are available.
 You deserve to enjoy a pain-free, active lifestyle, and there is hope.
+CLICK TO CONTACT OUR OFFICE TODAY.

 What is Arthritis?
 The Facts: